 As we’re finishing our tea we notice two families that have been creeping closer and closer to us.
 They want the fancy chairs.
 The moment we start collecting our stuff and getting ready to go, both groups basically lunge to reach the table first.
 We’re being swarmed.
 It’s intense and I’m scared.
 I don’t even look back to find out who was victorious.
 It could have been a blood bath.

 A balls to the walls Barbie fever dream.
 Everything is pink.
-There is a mini ball pit (not big enough to swim in) but we get lucky to arrive at a time where the retro egg chairs filled with pink fuzzy pillows are free.
+There is a mini ball pit (not big enough to swim in or anything), and those egg chairs are worth fighting for.
 That’s the prime real estate.
 We wait for our Sun Moon Lake Pearl Milk Tea while bobbing our heads to the Drake playlist blaring over the speakers.

 $4.80 – The cheapest on the strip and honestly just as good.
 Nothing special, and they don’t offer a wide variety of bubble tea options, but you’re not really here for the quality are you?